0x-Singularity/0x-Singularity/README.md

  <br />

 ```
-- 👋 Hi, I’m @0xGrizzly/Solodev.
-I work as a Cyber Threat Intelligence analyst intern, and write code in my free time.
+- I’m @0xGrizzly.
+I work as a CTI intern, and write code in my free time.
-- 👀 I’m interested in building fun projects, and I'm currently pursuring a full-stack development role.
-- 🌱 I’m currently studying Software Engineering at Kennesaw State University
+- I’m currently studying Software Engineering and cybersecurity.
-- 💞️ I’m looking to collaborate on open source projects and meet new people with similar interest
+- I’m looking to collaborate on open source projects and meet like-minded individuals.
-- 📫 How to reach me : https://www.linkedin.com/in/garrett-mcguire/

 ```
 <br />